PieroPaialungaAI/new_word_generator/README.md

 The app will provide the details of everything that is happening, the summary and the work experience proposal will be printed and the result will be a text with the fake word and the explanation of what that fake word means. :rocket:

-† If you do not have an Open AI API key, please follow the [Open AI blogpost](https://openai.com/blog/openai-api/).

 ## 3. Examples

 These are some made up words.
 Enjoy them and make your own ones!

 _EXPERIENCE 1:_

 [SEP]